Viv-2000/SmashZone/README.md

 # SmashZone

-SmashZone is a Flask-based booking application built to showcase backend development, API-style routing, database integration, and frontend-backend communication.
+SmashZone is a Flask-based booking application built to showcase backend development, API-style routing, database integration, object-oriented programming and frontend-backend communication.

 The project allows users to: